LAStools/LAStools/README.md

 * `lasground` extracts the bare-earth by classifying all ground points
 * `lasground_new` an improved version of lasground for complex terrains
 * `lasheight` computes for each point its height above the ground
+* `lasintensity` corrects the intensity attenuation due to atmospheric absorption
 * `lasnoise` flags r removes noise points in LAS/LAZ/BIN/ASCII files
 * `lasoptimize` optimizes ata for better compression and spatial coherency
 * `lasoverage` finds he "overage" of a airborne collect that get covered by multiple flightline